How to Apply

 • The student and at least one parent must be active and faithful in church attendance.

-• The student will be required to adhere to the rules of Maranatha, as stated in the handbook.
+• The student will be required to adhere to the rules of Maranatha, as stated in the handbook, and sign a student Honor Code.

 • The parents will be required to cooperate with Maranatha in the enforcement of the disciplinary rules, as stated in the handbook.